-so that each $\bH_k$ will interact with the $k$th and $(k+1)$st cores of $\bfx$.
+Then $\bH_k$ will interact with the $k$th and $(k+1)$st cores of $\bfx$.
 Because $\bH_k$ and $\bH_{k+1}$ both interact with the $(k+1)$st core of $\bfx$, $e^{-\bH t} \bfx$ cannot be directly obtained as in \eqref{eq:splitk}.
-Therefore, we first reorder the summation and group the even and odd terms together
+Therefore, we first reorder the summation and group the even and odd terms together: